Image-X-Institute/IntERAct/README.md

 ## Documentation

-Please see the [documentation](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/tree/main/Documentation) for instructions on operating the robotic phantom and relevant information related to the latest release of this software.
+Please see the [documentation](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/tree/main/Documentation) for instructions on operating the robotic phantom and relevant information related to the hardware and the latest release of the software.

 ## Publications